 Did you also tour?
 You played in California?

 We actually never did any real touring.
 We played a few one nighters and a concert or two and landed about a six week gig at the Galaxy Club which was two doors down from the Whiskey a Go-Go on Sunset Boulevard in Los Angeles.
 We played 5 hours a night, 6 nights a week.
 It was okay but not very interesting or profitable.
 I was beginning to lose my enthusiasm.

-Do you know any other bands that were good from your area, perhaps?
+Do you know any other cool bands from your area?